mortendahl/mortendahl.github.io/_posts/2017-08-12-recent-talks-on-privacy.md

 # Private Data Aggregation on a Budget

-Given at the workshop on [*Theory and Practice of Multi-Party Computation (TPMPC'17)*](http://www.multipartycomputation.com/tpmpc-2017), this [talk](https://github.com/mortendahl/privateml/raw/master/talks/TPMPC17-slides.pdf) was technical in nature in that it presented the [SDA protocol](https://eprint.iacr.org/2017/643), but also aimed at illustrating the problem that a company may experience when wanting to solve a privacy problem by employing a secure multi-party computation (MPC) protocol: namely, that it may find itself to be the only party that is naturally motivated to invent resources into it.
+Given at the workshop on [*Theory and Practice of Multi-Party Computation (TPMPC'17)*](http://www.multipartycomputation.com/tpmpc-2017), this [talk](https://github.com/mortendahl/privateml/raw/master/talks/TPMPC17-slides.pdf) was technical in nature in that it presented the [SDA protocol](https://eprint.iacr.org/2017/643), but also aimed at illustrating the problem that a company may experience when wanting to solve a privacy problem by employing a secure multi-party computation (MPC) protocol: namely, that it may find itself to be the only party that is naturally motivated to invest resources into it.

-Moreover, the fact that the other parties are running on mobile devices, and potentially web browsers, poses additional communication and computations concerns that are not always considered in typical MPC protocols.
+Moreover, to remain open to as many potential other parties as possible, it is interesting to minimise the requirements on these in terms of computation, communication, and coordination.
+By doing so parties running e.g. mobile devices or web browsers may be considered.
+These concerns however, are not always considered in typical MPC protocols.

+### Community-based MPC
-The talk presented a concrete proposal in a *community-based* model where members of the community are used as parties, but have to make a minimum of investment as most of the computation is out-sourced to the company and very little coordination is made between the different members.
-A mechanism for distributing work is also presented in order to lower the individual load by involving more members.
-The result is a practical protocol for aggregating high-dimensional vectors that is practical for a single company with a community of sporadic parties.
+To this end SDA presents a simple but concrete proposal in a *community-based model* where members from a community are used as parties.

+These parties only have to make a minimum of investment as most of the computation is out-sourced to the company and very little coordination is required between the selected members.
+Furthermore, a mechanism for distributing work is also presented that allows for lowering the individual load by involving more members.

+The result is a practical protocol for *aggregating high-dimensional vectors* that is suitable for a single company with a community of sporadic members.

+### Applications
-Concrete applications was also considered, including analytics, surveys, and place discovery based on users' location history.
+Concrete and realistic applications was also considered, including analytics, surveys, and place discovery based on users' location history.

+As illustrated, the load on community members in these applications were low enough to be reasonably run on mobile phones and even web browsers.

 This work was also presented at [*Private Multi-Party Machine Learning (PMPML'16)*](https://pmpml.github.io/PMPML16/) in the form of a [poster](https://github.com/mortendahl/privateml/raw/master/talks/PMPML16-poster.pdf).